Print

 Instructions

-1. Make the rice.
-Add 1 1/2 cups of rice to a small pot you have a lid for (if you don’t have a lid use a plate or wooden board).
-Pour in 3 cups of water and 1 teaspoon of salt, then place over high heat.
+1. Cook the rice.
+Add 1 ½ cups of rice to a small pot you have a lid for (if you don’t have a lid use a plate or wooden board).
+Pour in 3 cups of water, then place over high heat.
 Once the water starts to look foamy on top, pop the lid on and turn the heat right down.
 Leave it there for 12 minutes, then remove it from the heat, with the lid still on, and let it sit until you’re ready to serve.

 2. Pan-fry the halloumi.
-Add 1 tablespoon of oil to a large, high-sided skillet or frying pan over medium heat.
-Add the cubed halloumi, and cook for 2 -3 minutes on each side, until lovely and golden.
+Heat 1 tablespoon of oil in a large, high-sided skillet or frying pan over medium heat.
+Add the cubed halloumi, and pan-fry for 2 – 3 minutes on each side, until lovely and golden.
 Remove from the pan and set aside.

 Notes